cwoodward10/svelte-vite-figma-plugin/README.md

 # svelte-vite-figma-plugin
 Template for a Figma Plugin using Svelte and Vite.
 ESBuild is used for the main plugin code.
-Plugin structure is based off of [@figma/create-widget](https://www.npmjs.com/package/@figma/create-widget).
+Plugin structure (and the README below) is based off of [@figma/create-widget](https://www.npmjs.com/package/@figma/create-widget).
+I mainly removed React, added Svelte (and accompanying structure for Svelte), and renamed things to make it all work.

 ## Getting started